aaronicsubstances/bridge-arithmetic/addendum-to-early-algebra-framework.md

        - allow functions to be specified with tables, conditionals and recursion.
        - introduce a set of functions with consistent names, which will serve as baseline/reference for implicit mathematics operations later on.

-   3. Problem solving avenues (aka real world applications of mathematics).
+   3. Curricular activities for applying mathematics in the real world.
-       - descriptive statistics
+       - susu-box management
        - cash-based accounting
-       - soccer premier league standings
+       - sports league standings
        - cooking recipes
        - distance measurement, including anatomy-based (inch, foot, yard)
        - weight/mass measurement, including balances/scales used throughout history.
        - wall clock readings
+       - descriptive statistics
+       - sharing money in ratios (determining whether I received correct amount).
+       - picking largest of 2 or more fractions

    4. Ways of adopting textbook "forward-only" exercises for early algebra.
        - Can adapt for generalization by re-asking the question with large counting numbers, non-counting numbers and unknown numbers.